Y. Tony Yang

-Y. Tony Yang is an American health policy scholar.
-He is an endowed professor of health policy at George Washington University, where he is also the associate dean for health policy and population science in the School of Nursing and at the Milken Institute School of Public Health.
+Y. Tony Yang is an American health policy scholar and academic.
+He serves as the Endowed Professor of Health Policy and Associate Dean for Health Policy and Population Science at George Washington University, with joint appointments in the School of Nursing and the Department of Health Policy and Management at the Milken Institute School of Public Health.
 He is also the Program Lead for Cancer Control and Health Equity at the George Washington University Cancer Center.

 Early life and education

 Yang was born in Taipei, Taiwan.
-He attended law school at National Taiwan University, where he graduated with an LL.B., and earned an LL.M. from the University of Pennsylvania Law School.
+He attended National Taiwan University, where he graduated with an LL.B., and earned an LL.M. from the University of Pennsylvania Law School.
 He then completed graduate studies in public health and health policy at Harvard University, where he earned a Master of Public Health (M.P.H.) and a Doctor of Science (D.Sc.) in 2006, both from the Harvard T.H.
 Chan School of Public Health.
 His doctoral dissertation was titled, "Malpractice pressure, defensive medicine, and obstetric care".

-After receiving his doctorate, Yang completed research as a postdoctoral fellow at the Massachusetts Institute of Technology (MIT) and later served as an FDA Regulatory Science Fellow, a joint program of the National Academy of Medicine (United States), and as a CDC Health Policy Fellow, a joint program of AcademyHealth.
+Postdoctoral fellowship at the Massachusetts Institute of Technology (MIT).
+He subsequently served as an FDA Regulatory Science Fellow through the National Academy of Medicine (United States) and as a CDC Health Policy Fellow through AcademyHealth.